gopheracademy/gopheracademy-web/content/gophercon-2017/writing-a-successful-gophercon-proposal.md

 # Writing a GopherCon proposal

-The review team have no access to any information about you, or your proposal, save what you have written in the title, abstract, and details fields.
+The review team have no access to any information about you, or your proposal, save what you have written in the title, abstract, and talk description fields.
 Your job is to convince the reviewers that you can deliver an engaging, relevant, and informative presentation using just those three fields.

 ## Title